• Proposed

 Geographic range

-Butyriboletus frostii can be found throughout eastern North America, areas of Southwest United States, Mexico, and into Central America (Kuo 2020) Aside from Costa Rica, distribution unknown elsewhere in Central America.
+Butyriboletus frostii can be found throughout eastern North America, areas of southwest United States, Mexico and into Central America (Kuo 2020).
+Aside from Costa Rica, its distribution elsewhere in Central America is unknown.

 Population and Trends

-More research is needed on population size and trends.
-Not considered rare and can be fairly common in eastern North America and Mexico.
-Its status in Southwest and Central America is more uncertain.
-Slow decline of hardwood forests in some areas of range may correspond with similar declines in B. frostii.
+More research is needed on the population size and trends.
+It is not considered rare and can be fairly common in eastern North America and Mexico.
+Its status in southwest USA and Central America is more uncertain.
+Slow declines of hardwood forests in some areas of its range may correspond with similar declines in this species.

 Population Trend: Decreasing